VWO Testing

 To scroll down a web page, the users need a compelling reason.
 And this compelling reason cannot lie far down the web page.
 Most users would bounce before even reaching that point.
 The users must be kept intrigued right from the start — above the fold.

-A web page’s above the fold should be promising.
+A web page above the fold should be promising.
 It should make the users scroll down and browse through additional content.
 As users will be engaged for a longer time, the conversions are set to rise.

-You can additionally use the above the fold space to highlight your brand image.
+You can additionally use the above-the-fold space to highlight your brand image.

 By positioning certain branding elements above the fold, you can clearly project yourself as a differentiated brand in the industry.